leo-liuzy/CodeUpdateArena/README.md

 ## Reproducing knowledge editing baselines

-We provide bash script to run experiment in [scripts](https://github.com/leo-liuzy/CodeUpdateArena/tree/main/scripts) directory.
+We provide bash scripts to run experiment in [scripts](https://github.com/leo-liuzy/CodeUpdateArena/tree/main/scripts) directory.

-The prompt of our experiments could be mainly divided into three parts:
+The prompts of our experiments could be mainly divided into three parts:
 * `[Update]`: information about the update --- updated function signature, docstring about the update, etc.
-* `[Task]`: task format.
-We used a discarded `<update, program synthesis>` pair (see [here](./data/example_datum.json)).
-This data point is discarded only becuase there's not enough program synthesis examples for the update.
+* `[Task]`: task format using an example datum.
 * `[Test]`: the intended test input

 For all of our run scripts, we assume you already set environment variable `MODEL_PATH` to the path of model checkpoint or huggingface id, and `GPU_IDS` (essentially `CUDA_VISIBLE_DEVICES`).

 ### Prepending
 This experiment corresponds to giving input of the format: `[Update]+[Task]+[Test]` to (any) code generation models.
-Note, this baseline does not update the knowledge parameter, but learn about the update purely **in-context**.
+Note, this baseline does not update the model parameters, but learns about the update purely **in-context**.

-Simply running the following code will start your first experiment
+Simply running the following code will start your first experiment with GPT-4 (Be sure to set your environment variable `OPENAI_API_KEY`)

 ```bash
 bash scripts/prepend.sh
 ```
+Running this script will prompt model to predict solutions (`usage=eval`); and then, execute the predicted solutions (`usage=exec`).

 To run the experiment without `[Update]` (i.e. `[Task]+[Test]`), we prepare another script:
 ```bash
 bash scripts/base.sh
 ```

-The default of the code runs with argument `usage=...`.
-If `eval`, the prompted model will predict solution; if `exec`, we execute the predicted solutions.
-The scripts for other experiment (as mentioned below) follows the same logic.

-We **highly recommend** running code to predict solution (e.g. `usage=eval`) and (e.g. `usage=exec`) separately.
+To run the code on other model, please set `model.model_name_or_path` to the path to your model directory or some huggingface model id.

 ### FT (U) [FT=Finetuning]